MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab13_Custom_connectors.md

      ![Definition - screenshot](../images/L13/Mod_2_Custom_Connector_image23.png)

    - Select **New Action**.
 The action describes each operation that the API has.
-These can be manually defined like we are doing here or can be imported from Open API or Postman collection files for larger APIs.
+These can be manually defined like we are doing here or can be imported from Open API for larger APIs.

      ![Create new action - screenshot](../images/L13/Mod_2_Custom_Connector_image25.png)